benlloyd50/ldtk_map/README.md

     entity_name: Option<String>,
 }
 ```
+**NOTE**: All these fields should be accessed via their getters in order to preserve the immutability.

 ## Assumptions About Your Game (How to use the library)
 These 3 structs provide enough control to utilize in your game a few things.